 On Aug.
-31, 1999, the Dixie Chicks released their album Fly, the trio’s second album with Natalie Maines as lead singer.
+31, 1999, the Chicks (formerly the Dixie Chicks) released their album Fly, the trio's second album with Natalie Maines as lead singer.
 The album debuted at No. 1 on the Billboard chart and received a diamond-selling status from the RIAA.

 Beyond its record-breaking sales, to understand what a cultural juggernaut the album was, you have to remember that Fly's release came four years before the band was effectively blacklisted from country music following Maines' comments onstage in London on March 10, 2003 when she stated, "We do not want this war, this violence, and we're ashamed that the president of the United States is from Texas."